Antoine Westermann: 2003–2017: Mon Vieil Ami

-2006-2018: Drouant
+2006–2018: Drouant

-In 2006, Westermann overtook operations at Paris's historic Drouant, where the deliberations for the Goncourt and Renaudot prizes have taken place since 1914.
+In 2006, Westermann worked at Drouant, where the Goncourt and Renaudot prizes have taken place since 1914.
 Westermann sold Drouant to restaurateurs Gardinier & Fils in 2018.

 2012: Le Coq Rico

-From 2012 on, Westermann focused on his passion for poultry.
-He has since stated desire to develop his vision of eating meat well, believing that quality poultry must be farmed responsibly.
-By working hand-in-hand with local farmers and ensuring complete transparency in the sourcing process, Westermann hopes to expand the market for ethical meat production throughout France and the United States.
+Westermann hopes to expand the market for ethically labeled meat production throughout France and the United States.

 He created the brand and the first concept of a mono-maniac bistro around poultry, Le Coq Rico, in Paris.
 The restaurant is recognized as the best roasted chicken in Paris by several food critics.